tilt-dev/company/interviews/internships.md

 ## Non-Goals

 - At some companies, a successful internship can turn into a full-time offer.
   At Tilt, this is a non-goal.
-Small startup hiring is highly contrained, and it's simply unlikely that our hiring needs will line up with intern hiring timelines.
+Small startup hiring is highly constrained.
+It's unlikely that our hiring needs will line up with intern hiring timelines.
 Tilt has never made a full-time offer to an intern.
 But we have used our networks to help them find their next job.

 - Some companies try to hire interns for a particular skillset or short-term project.
   For example, they might hire an AI PhD for a predefined AI project.
 We don't need